 Bryn Athyn’s Deer Study

 The Deer Study is a collaborative research and education project between Bryn Athyn College and Pennypack Ecological Restoration Trust (PERT) that began in 2006.
 The main focus is to track the movements of white-tailed deer (Odocoileus virginianus) fitted with high tech GPS/GSM radio collars in the suburban oasis of the Pennypack Watershed, which is surrounded by residential and industrial development.
-The study fuses together the fields of biology, ecology, and environmental science together with front-end science.
+The study fuses together the fields of biology, ecology, and environmental science together with advances in geospatial science.
 The purpose of the Deer Study is to learn more about the ecology, behavior and movements of suburban white-tailed deer in time and space.
 We are thus interested in investigating when suburban white-tailed deer move, where they move, and why they move.

 The study, led by principal investigator Dr. Eugene Potapov, involves faculty and students from Bryn Athyn College and personnel from PERT.
 It provides an excellent opportunity for students to get first hand experience with biological research working side-by-side with faculty.
 Activities range from trapping the deer and fitting them with the collars, various types of fieldwork, generating interesting and relevant scientific questions, analyzing data, and presenting the results at scientific conferences and in peer-reviewed scientific journals.